gussieIsASucessfullWarlock/Internet-Mirror/README.md

 Password: Password you set in step 3
 ```

+Select + > Dashboard > Import

+and paste the .json file from this repository.

-Then Create your dashboard how-ever you want.
+Then customize your dashboard how-ever you want.